kekzdealer/calbot/README.md

 `today`: List all events due today, in chronological order

 `delete`: Delete an event
-- `TARGET`: Id of the shopping list to delete.
-If not specified, the default list will be used
+- `TARGET`: Id of the event to delete.
+If not specified, the default event will be targeted.

 # Future plans
 ## Shopping List